astuteo-llc/tailwind-breakout-grid/README.md

 })
 ```

-**When to use p-breakout vs p-gap:**
+**When to use breakout spacing vs gap spacing:**
-- Use **p-breakout** for fixed, predictable padding that matches traditional Tailwind patterns
+- Use **p-breakout/m-breakout** for fixed, predictable spacing that matches traditional Tailwind patterns
-- Use **p-gap** for dynamic padding that adapts to the grid's responsive gap values
+- Use **p-gap/m-gap** for dynamic spacing that adapts to the grid's responsive gap values
-- Use **p-breakout** when migrating legacy projects with existing `p-6 md:p-16` patterns
+- Use **p-breakout/m-breakout** when migrating legacy projects with existing `p-6 md:p-16` patterns

 ### Nested Grids (Left/Right Alignment)